-If your having production issues with your system, our team can figure out the problem and get your solar running back up in no time.
+If you're having production issues with your system, our team can figure out the problem and get your solar running back up in no time.

 Identify Possible System Issues